 PLNU strives to be a place where you grow as a whole person.
 To this end we provide resources for our Graduate and Adult Degree Completion students to encounter God and grow in their Christian faith.
 At the Mission Valley (MV) campus we have an onsite chaplain, Rev. Gordon Wong, who is available during class break times across the week.
-If you have questions for, desire to meet or share a prayer request with Rev. Wong you can contact him directly at mvchaplain@pointloma.eduLinks to an external site. or gordonwong@pointloma.eduLinks to an external site..
-Rev. Wong's cell number is 808-429-1129 if you need a more immediate response.
+If you have questions for, desire to meet or share a prayer request with Rev. Wong you can contact him directly at mvchaplain@pointloma.eduLinks to an external site. or gordonwong@pointloma.eduLinks to an external gordonwong@pointloma.eduLinks to an external gordonwong@pointloma.